appseconnect/docs/_posts/home.md

 The goal of the User Manual is to give a detailed overview of all the features of the product along with a proper description of the components.

-# Introduction to IPaaS
+# Introduction to iPaaS

-Integration Platform as a Service (IPaaS) is a group of cloud services which enables to execute and control the integration flows via on premises and cloud-based processes, applications and data within individual or across multiple organizations.
+Integration Platform as a Service (iPaaS) is a group of cloud services which enables to execute and control the integration flows via on premises and cloud-based processes, applications and data within individual or across multiple organizations.
-In IPaaS the third-party provider provides infrastructure and middleware to manage the data integration on premises and cloud-based processes.
+In iPaaS the third-party provider provides infrastructure and middleware to manage the data integration on premises and cloud-based processes.

 Generally, data integration happens between: